redpesk-marine/documentation/blueprint.md

 # How to contribute

-Contribute to the project by joining us on `matrix.org` in our Redpesk@ Marine dedicated room:
+Contribute to the project by joining us on `matrix.org` in our redpesk@ Marine dedicated room:
 `#redpesk@sea:matrix.org`

 <br />